Aurora (comics): Resurfacing and rehabilitation

 During the Chaos War storyline, Aurora alongside Northstar, Sasquatch, and Snowbird are reunited with a resurrected Guardian, Vindicator, Shaman, and Marrina Smallwood.

 As part of the All-New, All-Different Marvel event, Aurora appears as a member of the Alpha Flight space program.

 Dawn of X

-As part of Dawn of X Aurora was one of the many mutants that joined the mutant nation of Krakoa.
+As part of Dawn of X, Aurora was one of the many mutants that joined the mutant nation of Krakoa.
 Aurora and her brother Northstar were later sent on a flyover scouting mission to investigate a strange island that mysteriously appeared off the southern coast of Krakoa.
 In their report they mentioned the island being full of giant hostile beasts.

-Some time later, Northstar strangely felt his connection to his sister evaporate.
-He immediately heads to the hatchery to try and get Aurora resurrected but unfortunately he needs proof of death to start the reincarnation process.
-Northstar then seeks to find out where his sister could have gone.
-He enters the Green Lagoon Tiki Bar to see what the bartender may know but ultimately runs into Polaris.
-Polaris suggests they form an investigative team to head to Vancouver where she was last seen.
-They recruit the repowered Prodigy, Prestige, Eye-boy and Daken.
-Using Aurora's social media, they are able to discover she had been into a motel where she seemed to had a rendezvous with a man.
-She then got into a car and drove off a side of the road.
-Using Eye-boy's powers, they are able to find the car and the body.
-They then present the case to the Quiet Council.
-It seems that the man who Aurora was meeting set up a trap for her that caused her car to be thrown off the side of the bridge.
-After figuring out the cause of death, the Five decide to bring this group together under Northstar to form X-Factor.